The Biggest Questions We Have After the 'Westworld' Season 3 Premiere

 1. What in the world is going on with Bernard?

-So Bernard, having apparently been rebuilt by Dolores, is in hiding after being the scapegoat for the massacre at Westworld and the other Delos Destination theme parks.
-And he’s having those diagnostic conversations with himself, and he has this little red button that triggers some kind of personality shift.
+Bernard, having apparently been rebuilt by Dolores, is in hiding after being the scapegoat for the massacre at Westworld and the other Delos Destination theme parks.
+He’s having diagnostic conversations with himself and has a little red button that triggers some kind of personality shift.
 And after some folks tried to capture him for the bounty on his head, he’s now headed back to Westworld.

 So what’s up with literally all of that?
 What’s with that button?
 Why would he want to return to Westworld?